Category: Her Space

 Women rarely are reattracted to men who hold out for her after she’s said, “I’m done”.

-I’ve seen more of my clients save their marriage by divorcing her and moving on than by waiting around like a loyal puppy.
+I’ve seen more of my clients save their marriage by moving on than by waiting around like a loyal puppy.

 I’ve even seen this in my dating life.